This delivery truck is empty!ADD SOME PRODUCTS

 Organic indicates that the food or other agricultural product has been produced through approved methods.
 These methods integrate cultural, biological, and mechanical practices that foster cycling of resources, promote ecological balance, and conserve biodiversity.

 Synthetic fertilizers, sewage sludge, irradiation, and genetic engineering may not be used.

-Food sourced within North Carolina or South Carolina.
-Appalachian grown partners are located within 100 miles of Asheville, North Carolina.
+Food sourced within North Carolina, Carolina, Georgia and Virginia.
+Partners are located within 200 miles of Asheville, North Carolina.

-A sustainable agriculture technique that calls for the raising of laying chickens, meat chickens, and/or turkeys on pasture, with no less than 108 square feet on rotated pastures as opposed to indoor confinement.
+A sustainable agriculture technique that calls for the raising of animals, on pasture, as opposed to indoor confinement.
+This allows for the animal to express it's nature.
+For instance, laying chickens, meat chickens, and/or turkeys on pasture, this means no less than 108 square feet on rotated pastures.

 Free from "Genetically Modified Organisms", an organism whose genetic material has been altered using genetic engineering techniques.
 A growing body of evidence connects GMOs with health problems, environmental damage, and violation of farmers’ and consumers’ rights, which has lead to bans of GMOs in parts of the world.
 In the US, the easiest way to avoid GMOs is to look for organic certification.

 So you've got all these great fruits and vegetables and now we're going to help you keep them at their freshest with these tips.

 |Apples||Store on a cool counter or shelf for up to two weeks.
 For longer storage, place in a cardboard box in the fridge.|